Becheler/Becheler.github.io/pages/tuto_R_sillycoal.md

 Have a look at how many generations occur without a single coalescence event simulated when the population size is very high.

+> **Question 9:**
 > What do you think it means in terms of genetic diversity that can be simulated on this tree?

+> **Question 10:**
 > Do yo think that simulating each generation one by one is the most relevant approach for large Wright-Fisher populations?

 ## The n-coalescent: just another way to look at the same process.

+### A more efficient approach than simulating generation-by-generation.

+For large Wright-Fisher populations, we saw that many generations can go without any coalescence event happening.
+Simulating each generation is then not always the best approach, both computationally and theoretically: we are losing computational time and we are also losing sight of the general behavior of the coalescent tree model.

+There is better to do.

+Some smart mathematicians have shown that when $k$ lineages coalesce in a Wright-Fisher population of size $N$, it is possible to mathematically derive interesting properties of the process like for example $T_1$, the first time of coalescence.
+Of course we can not *compute* with certainty $T_1$, since the coalescence process is stochastic.

+But starting from the smallest details of the Wright-Fisher model, it is possible to progressively figure out how this quantity is **distributed**.
+That is to quantify the properties of the uncertainty surrounding $T_1$: this probability distribution is exactly what we need to simulate the coalescence process more efficiently.